 Steam and scalding liquids from a hot cooling system can blow out and burn you badly.
-They are under pressure, and if you turn the coolant high fill reservoir pressure cap even a little - they can come out at high speed.
+They are under pressure, and if you turn the coolant high fill reservoir pressure cap -- even a little -- they CAUTION: (Continued)

+can come out at high speed.
 Never turn the cap when the cooling system, including the coolant high fill reservoir pressure cap, is hot.
 Wait for the cooling system and coolant high fill reservoir pressure cap to cool if you ever have to turn the pressure cap.

-How to Add Coolant to the Coolant High Fill Reservoir - LT1 Only
+How to Add Coolant to the Coolant High Fill Reservoir

-The LT1 engine (Code P) has a specific coolant high fill reservoir fill procedure.
+Your engine has a specific coolant high fill reservoir fill procedure.
 Failure to follow this procedure could cause your engine to overheat and be severely damaged.

 You can remove the coolant high fill reservoir pressure cap when the cooling system, including the coolant high fill reservoir pressure cap and upper radiator hose, is no longer hot.
-Turn the pressure cap slowly to the left until it first stops.
+Turn the pressure cap slowly counterclockwise until it first stops.
 (Don't press down while turning the pressure cap.)

 If you hear a hiss, wait for that to stop.
 A hiss means there is still some pressure left.